melodygr/microsoft_movie_analysis/README.md

 </p>

 #### What is the correlation between average production budget and total revenue?
 The average total revenue throughout the years has also increased with production cost.
-This direct correlation could be possibly just be because of inflation in general costs.
+In the mid 1900's there were two particular movies that grossed more than expected: "Snow White" This direct correlation could possibly just be because of inflation in general costs.
+However, Microsoft should consider producing multiple movies simultaneously in order to avoid high production costs in the future; meanwhile spreading out the movie release dates in order to maximize revenue.

 [View the data calculation notebook](https://github.com/melodygr/microsoft_movie_analysis/blob/main/Notebooks/Box_Office_Trends.ipynb "Visualizations Notebook").
 <p align="center">